Students commencing from 2015 should refer to the handbook for our new program:

-Mode of delivery
+Mode of Delivery

 Electrical engineering is a professional career that utilises mathematics, science, technology and problem solving skills to design, construct and maintain the products and services that underpin modern society.
 Electrical engineering is the major area of expertise behind control and automation, telecommunications, signal processing, analogue and digital electronics and power generation and distribution.
 It is also vital in new and emerging fields such as nano-technology, robotics and renewable energy.

-If you wish to apply for credit for studies completed at another institution or if you are changing programs within the University and wish to transfer your credit to a new program go to http://www.newcastle.edu.au/service/credit-transfer/ and click on How to apply for credit.
+If you wish to apply for credit for studies completed at another institution, or if you are changing programs within the University and wish to transfer your credit to the new program, go to http://www.newcastle.edu.au/service/credit-transfer/ and click on 'How to Apply for Credit'.

+This program is accredited by Engineers Australia, and many other affiliated international organisations, through the Washington Accord.
 Students who successfully complete the Bachelor of Engineering (Electrical) are eligible to apply for membership to Engineers Australia.

 Any students wishing to undertake the program on a part-time basis are advised to contact the Program Convenor for advice on optimum selection of courses for part-time enrolment.